jnnjogu/Aviation_accidents_risk_assessment/README.md

 ### Accidents timeline for Aircraft models

 ![alt text](plots/Accidents_timeline.png)
-From the timeline generated we can see that the CESSNA and the PIPER have had more recent accidents than the rest, they have also had the most total historical accidents.
+From the timeline generated we can see that the Boeing and the Airbus have had more recent accidents than the rest, they have also had the most total historical accidents.

 # Safety Rank vs Average Fatalities
 ![alt text](plots/safety_rank_vs_fatalities.png)